huggingface/blog/pretraining-bert.md

 ```

-Since we are now logged in lets get the `user_id`, which will be used to push the artifacts.
+Since we are now logged in let's get the `user_id`, which will be used to push the artifacts.

 ```python